 Chichester District Council

 There is a two-tier system of local government in West Sussex, the county council (West Sussex County Council) and Chichester District Council.
 The South Downs National Park also covers the southern section of the Parish in the park, although most services are provided by Chichester.
-Generally, the county council is responsible for the more strategic functions and services such as education and social care whereas the districts and boroughs provide more local services.
-Some functions are shared between county and district.
+Generally, the county council is responsible for the more strategic functions and services such as education and social care.
+The district and borough councils provide more local services although some functions are shared between county and district.

 Chichester District Council covers 303 square miles, including Chichester, Selsey, Midhurst and Petworth, with a population of 112,600.
 The Council works closely with a number of partner, community and voluntary organisations, from West Sussex County Council and parish councils to the South Downs National Park Authority and the Police and deals with around 100 services including: